In Preston there are lots of organisations providing support if you are struggling to access food.

 Ribble Valley Foodbank

 Provide three days’ nutritionally-balanced emergency food and support to local people who are referred in crisis.
-The Foodbank is situated in St Paul’s Church, Church Street, Longridge, and is open on Fridays from 11am to 1.30pm.
+The Foodbank is situated in St Paul’s Church, Church Street, Longridge, and is open on Fridays ( Currently running on reduced hours)

 Please see website for details of how to access the service. www.ribblevalley.foodbank.org.uk